-126 The TOE shall meet the requirement "Basic internal transfer protection (FDP_ITT.1)" as specified below.
+123 The TOE shall meet the requirement "Basic internal transfer protection (FDP_ITT.1)" as specified below.

-FDP_ITT.1 Basic internal transfer protection

-Dependencies: [FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow control]

-FDP_ITT.1.1 The TSF shall enforce the Data Processing Policy to prevent the disclosure of user data when it is transmitted between physically-separated parts of the a cryptographic co-processor) are seen as physically-separated parts of the
+FDP_ITT.1 Basic internal transfer protection Hierarchical to: No other components.
+Dependencies: [FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow control] FDP_ITT.1.1 The TSF shall enforce the Data Processing Policy to prevent the disclosure of user data when it is transmitted between physically-separated parts of the TOE.
+Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as physically-separated parts of the TOE.

-TOE.